o7a/IGBox/README.md

   - Change Password From list
   - Sort Combo
   - Increase real followers
+  - Post New Note (even bzns account)

 # The Coder
  Osama A.M.Y - [Telegram Channel](https://t.me/O0Dev)
+ Not responsible for any improper use of this program !